szenius/notion-burndown/README.md

   NOTION_PROPERTY_ESTIMATE: "Name of the property with the estimate"
   NOTION_PROPERTY_PATTERN_STATUS_EXCLUDE: "Regex of the statuses of stories which are done"
   INCLUDE_WEEKENDS: "True if weekends should be included in the chart, false otherwise."
   SPRINT_START: "True if it is the start of a new sprint, false otherwise.
-When true, a new entry will be created in the Sprint Summary database, and the sprint end date will be 14 days later (sprint start day excluded)."
+When true, a new entry will be created in the Sprint Summary database, and the sprint end date will be 14 days later (sprint start day excluded).
+Note that new sprint summary will not be created if today is still in the middle of the last sprint."
 ```

 See [the scheduled daily workflow](.github/workflows/on_daily.yml) as an example for how you can set up your own.